 More exciting than the Davinci Code!
 Sit tight, buckle up your safety belt, and get your detective gear on.
 We’re ready to unravel a big Church secret!

 Refutation of Mirza Ghulam Ahmad and in reality a refutation of the Ahmadiyyah movement (both Qadiani and Lahori)

 Of important note to Muslims will be the fact that there is no historical evidence that Christ Jesus the son of Mary was crucified on a cross.

-This is important because of the fact that certain denominations namely the Ahmadiyyah/Qadiani & Lahori movements have a whole belief system that rest on the necessity of Jesus being on a cross like structure.
+This is important because of the fact that certain denominations namely the Ahmadiyyah/Qadiani & Lahori movements have a whole belief system that rests on the necessity of Jesus being on a cross-like structure.
 After the clear documented evidence of this article is circulated the need for Mirza Ghulam Ahmad’s movement will no longer be necessary insh’Allah.